Saran (plastic): History

+It is a fallacy that the word Saran was formed from a combination of John Reilly's wife's and daughter's names, Sarah and Ann Reilly.
+According to a 1993 Dow Brinewell publication, Dow sales manager Bill Goggin discovered that Firestone was using SARAN for plastic streetcar seats, and Dow purchased the naming rights from Firestone.

+The key to production of the film was credited to Wilbur Stephenson who discovered "that the size and thickness of a freshly extruded tube of Saran could be controlled to produce a uniform thickness that could be blown by a trapped air bubble into a continuous film of remarkable clarity and uniformity."

+After the war ended, Dow began producing and selling large rolls of the plastic to commercial businesses.

-In 1949, Dow introduced Saran Wrap, a thin, clingy plastic wrap that was sold in rolls and used primarily for wrapping food.
+Dow employees Carroll "Curly" Irons and Russ Ludwig began a side business by purchasing the spools and cutting them into 12" wide, 25' lengths and marketing it as "cling wrap" in 1947.
+When its' popularity reached Charles J. Strosacker, he convinced them to sell their venture to Dow in 1948 and the following year, Dow marketed a retail version of the thin, clingy plastic wrap trademarked Saran Wrap that was sold in rolls and used primarily for wrapping food.
 It quickly became popular for preserving food items stored in the refrigerator.
-Saran Wrap was later acquired by S. C. Johnson & Son.

 After the end of the Vietnam War, the U.S. military phased out PVDC insoles in favor of Poron®, a microcellular urethane, for its jungle and combat boots.
 However, the British Army continues to use PVDC insoles in its combat boots, primarily because of its insulating properties.

+Saran Wrap and other Dow consumer products were acquired by S. C. Johnson & Son in 1998.

 Formulation change to polyethylene

-Today's Saran Wrap is no longer composed of PVDC in the United States, due to cost, processing difficulties, and environmental concerns with halogenated materials, and is now made from polyethylene.
+Today's Saran Wrap is no longer composed of PVDC in the United States, due to cost, processing difficulties, and health and environmental concerns with halogenated materials, and in 2004 was made from polyethylene.
 However, polyethylene has a higher oxygen permeability, which in turn affects food spoilage prevention.
 For example, at 23 °C and 95% relative humidity polyvinylidene chloride has an oxygen permeability of 0.6 cm3 μm m−2 d−1 kPa−1 while low-density polyethylene under the same conditions has an oxygen permeability of 2000 cm3 μm m−2 d−1 kPa−1, or a factor of over 3,000 times more permeable.
 For that reason, packaging for the meat industry still may use PVDC-containing films, as a barrier layer.